DanielBarie/FritzingBuild/README.md

 # FritzingBuild
 Building Fritzing with Ubuntu 22.04 LTS

+Quite an expensive process figuring this out, about €1000 when taking my hourly wage.
+At least I've dusted off my software build skills.
+Repeated builds will of course be cheaper...

 # What?
-Obviously building fritzing for teaching purposes.
-End goal is having a release and building a VM for students to explore electrical circuits using fritzing.
+Obviously building Fritzing for teaching purposes.
+The goal is having a release and building a VM for students to explore electrical circuits and their simulation using Fritzing.

 Compilation will give some deprecation warnings regarding Qt functions.
-Will work anyway, we'll maybe have to re-visit this if Qt remove these functions.
+Will work anyway, we'll maybe have to re-visit this if Qt remove/change these functions.

 # Why?
 - There's instructions for building fritzing on their Github: https://github.com/fritzing/fritzing-app/wiki/1.-Building-Fritzing